civictechdc/rent-stabilization/analysis.md

 The bar for 1 aggregate owned rental unit is zero following our assumption that such units are owner-occupied and are therefore not rental.

+### Both Policy Changes

+A change in the law shifting the building permit year forward twenty years _and_ reducing the aggregate units cut-off from 4 to 3 would cause rent stabilization to apply to 16,189 more units, or 13% of all rental units, compared to current law.

 ### Analysis by Ward

 The chart below shows how many units would be subject to rent stabilization after a change in rent stabilization law --- either a twenty-year shift in the building permit year or a reduction in the aggregate owned units from 4 to 3.